minprog/app-studio/40 Projects/20 Mad Libs/10 Assignment.md

 # Mad Libs

-*Due: Friday, 11 November 2016 at any time.*
+*Due: Wednesday, 22 February, at any time.*

 ## Objectives

 - Parse text files containing information for your app.
+- Practice with using multiple controllers.
 - Pass data between controllers.

 ## Preparation